myxie/shadow/docs/source/example.rst

 The computation costs for tasks, along with the graph attributes, are stored in a JSON file separate to the machine specifications.
-In *shadow*, we first initialise a ``Workflow`` object, and then add an environment to it; this environment is constructed from our machine specification.
+In SHADOW, we first initialise a ``Workflow`` object, and then add an environment to it; this environment is constructed from our machine specification.
 The structure of the specification files are described in more detail in